sthaB-kash/publish-ruby-gem/readme.md

 To publish your gem, you'll need to create an account on RubyGems.org.

-After creating an account, you can push your gem to RubyGems.org using the following command:
+After creating an account, you can push your gem to RubyGems.org using the following commands:

+Sign in using `gem signin` (this will ask your email/username and password on command prompt)

 `gem push user_greeting-0.0.1.gem`